 From alien invasions to parallel timelines in which our beloved characters were reimagined as Nazis (yeah, we’re still trying to repress that one), the crossovers have historically told dark and gritty stories.
 But expect this year’s event to lighten up a bit.
 Arrow showrunner Beth Schwartz told EW, "This one doesn’t feel quite as dark as last season’s.
 I definitely think there’s a lot more fun to be had in the crossover this year."

 Consulting producer Marc Guggenheim said in a recent interview, "What I love about this year's crossover is that the last two years, it was parallel Earths, Nazis, and it was alien invasions, and really huge big stuff.
 And for a variety of reasons, we intentionally decided to go a bit smaller.
 But there's more 'I can't believe they did this' for comic book fans, more wonderful stuff than we've had in the previous four years combined."

 "It was the most fun that I've had maybe ever throughout the course of doing the show," Amell told TV Guide of shooting this year's crossover.
 He also revealed that he pitched the “very funny” opening scene which, according to the hilarious new promos, sees Oliver waking up as Barry Allen (complete with Iris as his loving wife).
-Another promo sees Barry coming to in the middle of a training session in the ARGUS bunker with Diggle, while Kara is stuck in a prison guarded by Alex.
+Another promo sees Barry coming to in the middle of a training session in the ARGUS bunker with Diggle, while Kara is stuck in a prison guarded by an alt-Earth Alex.

 Spoiler alert: This years crossover begins with Oliver eating pancakes.— Stephen Amell (@StephenAmell) October 9, 2018